Developing a running training plan as a new runner doesn’t have to be difficult. In fact, it can be fun.

 And don’t wait until after you’ve lost fluids and electrolytes to replenish.
 Get ahead of what you are losing so that your runs feel better.

 To begin, aim to consume 2 liters of water per day without training.
 If you are training that day, bump it up to more than 2 liters.

 When you’re just getting started with running, don’t worry about sports drinks and electrolyte packets.
 Just water by itself will get the job done.
 Focus on consuming your target amount of water to be sure that you can attack your runs as hydrated as possible.

-Training at the same time of day is valuable habit, for a couple of reasons.
+Training at the same time of day is a valuable habit, for a couple of reasons.
 First, your body likes a schedule.

 By running at the same time of day, your body will develop a steady recovery process.
 Your body likes to know what to expect, and this way it can rebuild and recover on a schedule.